crossplane/docs/content/v1.13/concepts/managed-resources.md

 configured in the `forProvider` setting.
 {{< /hint >}}

+#### Late Initialization

-Providers add any settings not manually set to the `forProvider` field of the created managed resource object.
+After the external resource creation, providers add some provider defaulted settings not manually set to the `forProvider` field of the created managed resource object into their respected `forProvider` fields.
 Use `kubectl describe <managed_resource>` to view the applied values.

 #### Referencing other resources

 Some fields in a managed resource may depend on values from other managed